 IN JOY (1980) was made at a workshop in Auckland in 1980 led by life coach Maggie Eyre and followed a group of women exploring play, costume and expression as an emancipatory tool for female empowerment.
 Beth's 2013 film Us and the Game Industry examined the world of independent game development.
 Stephanie Beth is currently developing new projects.

-New Zealand Film Festival, Auckland
+Us and the Game Industry, New Zealand International Film Festival, Auckland

 Alter/Image, City Gallery Wellington Te Whare Toi

 Oberhausen Short Film Festival, Germany